DavideSalonico/sparse_blossom_on_FPGA/README.md

 - after_clifford_depolarization (that represents the error probability)

 To run the script it's necessary to have installed all the depencencies (numpy, stim, pymatching, json).
+Plese pay attention to specify the path where you want the json file to be written.
 For a detailed documentation of stim circuits we indicate [Stim API Reference](https://github.com/quantumlib/Stim/blob/main/doc/python_api_reference_vDev.md).

 ## Full Report